-The process of ensuring that the decedent’s probate assets are collected, protected and distributed among the rightful heirs, beneficiaries and creditors according to the decedent’s will or applicable law is known as the administration of an estate and is handled through the Probate Court of the decedent’s domicile (generally the county of residence or if the decedent was a non-resident of Ohio then in the county where property of the decedent is located).
+The process of ensuring that the decedent’s probate assets are collected, protected and distributed among the rightful heirs, beneficiaries and creditors according to the decedent’s will or applicable law is known as the administration of an estate and is handled through the Probate Court of the decedent’s domicile (while this also may be the county of residence, it is the fact of domicile, not the residency, that is determinative) or if the decedent was a non-resident of Ohio, then in a county where property of the decedent is located.

 It provides for an orderly conclusion and wrap-up to the decedent’s financial affairs thereby facilitating the ability of the heirs and survivors to continue life with the minimum of disruption.

 To the extent that the decedent held non-probate assets that transfer at death by reason of the manner in which they were titled (joint and survivorship, payable on death, designation of beneficiary) the Probate Court will not be directly involved, except to the extent that they must be reported on an Ohio estate tax return or if the beneficiary designation or transfer mechanism fails to be effective by reason of defective creation or the prior death of the named death beneficiary.